FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

 - **Community**: A space where actual plugins are implemented by both our team and open-source contributors.
 This will also be published as an independent package (`pip install fridonai-community`).

 - **Additional Packages**: Other packages in `libs` handle data management, storing and querying coin prices, indicators, fetching data from providers like Birdeye and Binance, and a scoring system that calculates personalized scores based on user interactions.

+## Open Source Structure

+FridonAI is entirely open-source, and the full codebase is available on GitHub.
+The project is organized into two main parts: Apps and Libs.

 ## Developer Opportunities